Print the PDF

 • To receive electronic communication.

-• To agree to the school district billing Medicaid.
-After consent for initial special education services there is no requirement for parents/guardians to sign for approval for IEPs or to allow changes to the IEP to begin.
+After consent for initial special education services, there is no requirement for parents/guardians to sign for approval for IEPs or to allow changes to the IEP to begin.

 Related Resources

-Look for these other Resources at www.askresource.org.
+Look for these other resources at www.askresource.org.

 • Sample letter: Requesting an IEP meeting